Roles at Deeson.

 - Delivering professional learning and coaching for Chapter members.

 - Acting as the senior expert for complex and tricky problems.

 - Taking responsibility for innovation, R&D and creativity within the Chapter

 John Ennew is the Chapter Lead for the Technical Chapter.

-Nick Buckingham is the Chapter Lead for the User Experience and Design Chapter.
+Nick Buckingham is the Chapter Lead for the Creative and Strategy Chapter

 Holly Davis is the Chapter Lead for the Delivery Chapter (agile project management).